-- Apply pipe joint sealant lightly to male 1. threads of gas fitting.
-Connect approved flexible gas hose to inlet side of gas control (see Figure 11, page 11). - Locate two masonry screws in hard-2. ware package. - 3.
-Position heater base assembly in fireplace. - 4.
-Place logs in their proper position on heater base. - 5.
-Center heater base and logs front-toback and side-to-side in fireplace. - Carefully remove logs without moving 6. heater base. - 7.
-Mark screw locations through holes in front panel of base (see Figure 12, page 11).
-If installing in a brick-bottom fireplace, mark screw locations in mortar joint of bricks. - 8.
-Remove heater base from fireplace. - Drill holes at marked locations using 9.
-3/16" masonary drill bit. - 10.
-Attach base to fireplace floor using masonry screws (in hardware package).
+- 2. Locate two masonry screws in hardware package. - 3.
+Place heater base in fireplace. - 4.
+Place logs in their proper position on heater base (see Installing Logs, page 14). - 5.
+Center heater base and logs front-toback and side-to-side in fireplace. - 6.
+Carefully remove logs without moving heater base. - 7.
+Mark screw locations through one hole on each side of the mounting bracket (see Figure 12).
+If installing in a brickbottom fireplace, mark screw locations in mortar joint of bricks. - 8.
+Remove heater base from fireplace.
+If installing optional control accessories, do so at this time.
+Follow all directions provided with accessory. - 9.
+Drill holes at marked locations using 3/16" drill bit. - 10.
+Attach base assembly to fireplace floor using two masonry screws (in hardware package).